jadecobra/python_tdd_exercises/source/review.rst

 what is next?
 *************************************************************************************

-after that review you can confidently say you know something about Python_, you know
+after that review I can confidently say I know something about Python_, I know

 * :ref:`how to make a Python test driven development environment manually`
 * :ref:`what an assertion is<what is an assertion?>`